-If you like playing tic-tac-toe, this tic-tac-toe table made out of a smoothed-down tree stump would be a fun way to put your fallen trees to use.
+If you like playing tic-tac-toe, this tic-tac-toe table made out of a smoothed-down tree stump would be a fun way to put your unsightly stump to use.
 Though it wouldn’t save much, this idea would at least save some money, keeping you from having to buy anything but chalk to draw your X’s and O’s with.

 Tree Stump Sculptures

 11. Carved Tree Stump Face

 If you’re a fan of the foresty Scandinavian tales of giants in the trees, this gigantic face in the tree stump would bring folklore to life in your backyard.
-The almost seamless appearance of this carving makes this tree stump look naturally mythical as if the tree were actually a being come to exist right out of the whispers of Scandinavian lore.
+The almost seamless appearance of this carving makes this otherwise eyesore of a tree stump look naturally mythical as if the tree were actually a being come to exist right out of the whispers of Scandinavian lore.

 12. Tree Stump Bird

 No need to pull out the stump grinder!
 This rough cutout of a little bird figure is adorable and storybook-like in its own right.
 Painting it in realistic colors would be enough to bring a bit of joy to your yard with the exaggerated features of this woodland – wooden – creature.

 13. Toadstool Carving

 Yet another woodland addition to any yard, this oversized toadstool carving brings about an air of fairytale wonder.
 We think this carving would be magical in a life-size fairy garden and with or without paint, but of course, the outcome is entirely up to your inventive imagination.

 14. Wooden Heart

-This wooden heart is a wonderfully delicate expression of love.
+This beautiful tree heart is a wonderfully delicate expression of love.
 A carving like this is sure to add an aura of warmth and affection to your backyard and can be easily constructed using a chainsaw (if your chainsaw chain isn’t dull, that is).

 15. Swirled Tree Stump

 For the abstract in you, carve your sea of unsightly tree stumps in variously sized and shaped swirls for one of the simplest yet most eye-catching DIY piece of tree stump art we could find.